selkovjr/locus/README.md

 - Efficient representation of genomic loci in the form `contig:start-end` or `contig:position`.
 - GiST indexing for overlap (`&&`) and containment operations
-- Optional tiling via `locus_tile_id()` to group loci into genomic tiles for efficient JOINs and aggregations.
+- A rich set of functions for manipulating genomic loci

 ## Usage